 First Trimester Causes

 First trimester vaginal bleeding with or without blood clots might mean a fetus is in jeopardy.
 However, the bleeding and any clots rarely present a threat to the mother.
-The following are the most common causes during the first twelve weeks of pregnancy.
+The following are the most common causes of passing blood clots during pregnancy in the first trimester.

 - Implantation bleeding: Some women may have spotting or bleeding during implantation six to twelve days after the date of conception, but this is usually of no concern.
 The bleeding is never heavy but rarely may be accompanied by tiny clots.